Accreditation Policy

 1. The Applicant may submit additional evidence only if this evidence supports the information available to the Original Decision maker at the time of the Original Decision.

-2. The RACGP will not consider any other evidence when reconsidering a decision.
+2. The RACGP will consider relevant evidence when reconsidering a decision.

 3. The Applicant must submit an application for reconsideration to the National Accreditation Unit within 10 Business Days of Receiving the Notification of the Original Decision.

-4. Upon receipt of a complete application for reconsideration, an accreditation coordinator (responsible officer) will reconsider the Original Decision.
+4. Upon receipt of a complete application for reconsideration, an Accreditation Coordinator (Responsible Officer) will notify the Chair of the Accreditation Reconsideration Panel.

-5. The responsible officer may uphold, amend or overturn the Original Decision.
+5. The Accreditation Reconsideration Panel may uphold, amend or overturn the Original Decision.

-6. The responsible officer will provide a decision on the matter within 40 Business Days of the receipt of the complete application for reconsideration unless the RACGP advises otherwise.
+6. The Accreditation Reconsideration Panel will provide a decision on the matter within 15 business days of the receipt of the complete application, unless the RACGP advises otherwise.

-1. The Applicant may apply to the RACGP in writing to appeal the outcome of a reconsideration, using the Accreditation decision application for appeal form.
+8.2 Training Sites or Supervisors may apply to the RACGP to appeal the outcome of a reconsideration using the Accreditation decision appeal form.

-2. An application for appeal must be submitted to the RACGP within 20 Business Days of Receiving the Notification of the outcome of a reconsideration.
+1. An application for appeal must be submitted to the RACGP within 20 Business Days of Receiving the Notification of the reconsideration.

-1. will be convened by the Appeals Officer and the chair of the Appeals Committee once a complete application is received and will provide an outcome to the Applicant within 30 Business Days unless advised otherwise,
+1. will be convened by the Appeals Officer, and the Appeals Committee Chair will provide an outcome to the Applicant within 30 Business Days of receiving a complete application for appeal, unless the RACGP advises otherwise,

-2. decides each appeal on its merits, is subject to the rules of natural justice and procedural fairness, and may inform itself of any matter and in such a manner as it considers fit, and
+2. decides each appeal based on its merits, is subject to the rules of natural justice and procedural fairness, and may inform itself of any matter in such a manner as it thinks fit, and

-3. may give the Applicant the opportunity to make a verbal submission.
+3. must give the Applicant the opportunity to make a verbal submission.

 2. will be provided to the Applicant within 10 Business Days of the decision being made, and